crsndr/galaxy-hub/content/eu/storage/index.md

 POSIX/NFS-based storage maintained by the compute center of the University of Freiburg.
 In contrast to the `Short term storage` data will not be deleted on this storage.
-You need to [clean up your data](#manage-your-storage-and-quota) to stay below your quota of 250 GB.
+You need to [clean up your data](#manage-your-storage-and-quota) to stay below your quota of 250GB.
-The data is stored on a high-available data storage and you are allowed to share the data with everyone.
+The data is stored on a high-available data storage and you can to share the data with everyone.

 ## Short term storage

 S3-based object storage is maintained by the compute center of the University of Freiburg.
-This storage, also called scratch-storage, with data `purged` after 60 days after creation and so it is only appropriate for short-term methods development and such.
+This storage, also called scratch-storage, with data `purged` after 60 days after creation.
+It is only appropriate, for example, short-term methods development.
 The rapid deletion of stored data enables us to provide this storage without a quota.
 This storage is not backed up.

-The automatic cleaning of this storage works like this:
+The automatic cleaning of this storage works as following:
 * every weekend Galaxy will iterate over all datasets included in the `Short term storage`
 * data older then **60** days will be `deleted`
 * a few days later all `deleted` datasets are `purged`